 - Add jicama (singkamas) when you are almost done cooking.
 It is good crisp and crunchy.

 - When making lumpia wrapper, after pouring batter in pan be quick to spread it around the pan.
 If wrapper has some holes, just add a few drops of batter in those areas.

 - After making lumpia wrapper (crepe), cover it with paper towel and saran wrap and put it in the fridge for an hour so it is firmer.

 - If you run out of wrapper and too lazy to make more - serve filling by itself.
 It is called Lumpiang Hubad.
-Sprinkle filling with sauce and peanuts with sugar.
+Sprinkle filling with brown sauce and peanut-sugar mixture.
 There you have it - another meal.

-- When served during a gathering of more than 10 people, I prefer to wrap each individual Lumpiang Sariwa with wax paper.
-You can avoid lumpia from sticking with each other and easier to pick it up.
-Put sauce, peanuts with sugar and minced garlic on the side next to it.
+- When served during gatherings of more than 10 people, I prefer to wrap each individual Lumpiang Sariwa with wax paper.
+You can avoid lumpia from sticking to each other and easier to pick up.
+Place brown sauce, peanut-sugar mixture and minced garlic on the side next to it.

 How to Make Lumpia Wrapper

 I'm making wrapper using a frying pan and a crepe maker.